Ghostbusting in the Chesapeake

 (individual gear count / total count) x 100

-- Calculate the percent change in each gear type between the two years.
+- Calculate the percent change in each gear type between each of the four years.
 Be sure to indicate whether the change is positive or negative.

 Using Figure 2, pie charts of major bycatch categories, answer the following questions.
 (Note: If your students need additional work creating their own graphs, please see Table A in the above Excel workbook for these data, which can be graphed by hand or in Excel.)